Subtitle

 17. Adapted from Hand Holding Placard © byemoke at Depositphotos

-18. I Stand With Israel by Greg Lauer (own work)
+18. Wherever I Stand by Greg Lauer (own work)

 Scripture Quotations: